VENIVINCE is a collaboration between Kalliopi Venieri (ballerina, choreographer, sculptor) and Vincent Guy (theatre director, actor, photographer).

 Our purpose is to create new works from our mix of artistic disciplines.
 We also draw freely on others’ creative skills.

-We were invited to mount two “solo” exhibitions in Athens and a third was at the Archaeological Museum Delphi, September 2017.
-Our next is at Contemporary Space Athens, March 2018.
+We were invited to mount two “solo” exhibitions in Athens and a third was at the Archaeological Museum Delphi in 2017.
+Our most recent was at Contemporary Space Athens, March 2018.
+A poetry performance, “Philhellenes:English poets who loved Greece” we presented at Sikelianos Theatre Delphi and at Theocharakis Foundaton Athens in 2019.

 Ballet dancer, choreographer, sculptor